JdeRobot/RoboticsAcademy/exercises/chrono/README.md

-# follow_line practice
+# Chrono practice
-The objective of this practice is to perform a PID reactive control capable of following the line painted on the racing circuit.
+The objective of this practice is to perform a PID reactive control capable of following the line painted on the racing circuit as quickly as possible.
+It's a chorno test, so your car may be the fastest one on the track.

 ## How to execute?
-To launch the infrastructure of this practice, first launch the simulator with the appropriate scenario: gazebo simpleCircuit.world
+To launch the infrastructure of this practice, first launch the simulator with the appropriate scenario: roslaunch f1-chrono.launch

-Then you have to execute the academic application, which will incorporate your code: python2 ./follow_line.py follow_line_conf.yml
+Then you have to execute the academic application, which will incorporate your code: python2 chrono.py

 ## How to do the practice?
 To carry out the practice, you have to edit the file MyAlgorithms.py and insert in it your code, which gives intelligence to the autonomous car.